Jam'iyat-e Nesvan-e Vatankhah: History

 The Society was set up in 1922 under the name, Jamʿīyat-e taraqqī-e neswān, by Mohtaram Eskandari, director of the state school number 5 for girls, who was disappointed with the results of the revolution for women, Noor-ol-Hoda Mangeneh, Mastoureh Afshar, and other women's rights activists.

 Board of Governors (see photo right): left to right sitting: Fakhr Afāgh Pārsā (mother of Farrokhrou Pārsā), Molouk Eskandari (Mohtaram Eskandari), Kobrā Chanāni, Mastoureh Afshār, Nosrat Moshiri, Safiyyeh Eskandari, Esmat ol-Molouk Sharifi.
 Standing: Mehr'angiz Eskandari, Banu Chanāni, Haiedeh Afshār, Abbaseh Pāyvar, Ghodsiyyeh Moshiri.

 Their objective was "to emphasize [the] continuous respect for the laws and rituals of Islam; to promote the education and moral upbringing of girls; to encourage national industries; to spread literacy among adult women; to provide care for orphaned girls; to set up hospitals for poor women; to organise co-operatives as a means of developing national industries; and to give material and moral support to the defenders of the country in the event of war."
 The organization contributed "the most important recorded effort to establish ties with women of the region."

 The league held lectures and waged campaigns.
 The league also published the important women's journal, Nosvan Vatankhah [Patriotic women], from 1922.

+Following Eskandari's death in 1925, Mastoureh Afshar, assumed Eskandari's role as the League’s president with the support of prominent figures such as Nur-al-Hoda Mangana, Homa Mahmudi, Fakhr-Ozma Arghun, Sadiqa Dawlatabadi, and Fakr Afaq Parsa.
+In 1925, there were 74 members in the league.

 In 1932, it organized the Oriental Women's Congress in Tehran.
 When the Congress was over, the organization was however dissolved.
 It was succeeded by Kanoun-e-Banovan in 1935.